11 Influence Tactics for Leaders

 11. Using Ethical Persuasion

-Ethical persuasion involves influencing others in a way that is honest, transparent, and respects the autonomy of those being influenced (Yuki, 2013).
+Ethical persuasion involves influencing others in a way that is honest, transparent, and respects the autonomy of those being influenced (Yukl, 2013).
 It’s about persuading with integrity and ensuring that the interests of the team are aligned with organisational goals.

 Why It Matters: Ethical persuasion strengthens trust and credibility, which are crucial for long-term influence.
 Leaders who persuade ethically are more likely to build sustainable relationships and a positive organisational culture.
 Research has shown that ethical leadership is associated with increased employee trust and organisational commitment (Brown, Treviño, & Harrison, 2005).